akiratatsuhisa/cme-material-you-service/README.md

-# Celadon-meadow Material You Service
+# Celadon Meadow Material You Service

-This application is a gRPC service that generates CSS styles from images or a source color, suitable for the Vuetify framework.
+This microservice generates CSS styles from images or source colors, designed in accordance with Google's Material You principles for a modern, adaptive user experience tailored for the Vuetify framework.

 ## Requirements